"The danger theory: 21 years later."

 The "danger" metaphor

 I don't think the metaphor of "danger" is appropriate.
 This page is a convenient place to discuss this.
 From my spell as an industrial physician (contracted to BP for a while) I was exposed to chemical plant safety procedures.
 One of the most important strategies is that it is important to proactively anticipate hazards (dangers).
 "Danger" is very much an intellectual, anticipatory concept.
 Experience tells us that rip currents are dangerous, pools of water on supermarket floors are dangerous, walking under ladders and scaffolding without head protection is dangerous.
 These are all learnt from bitter experiences followed by the proactive application of some intelligent anticipation.
 A good principle for hazard identification is to report and analyse every uncontrolled, adverse event – however minor.
 This is the uncontrolled event "iceberg".
 If we only look at the bit "above water" (the bad accidents) we ignore "an iceberg base" of useful information.
 Trivial events flag up the potential for much greater damage.
 Danger assessment is anticipatory – what we call proactive rather than reactive.
 However, at base, danger assessment is ultimately rooted in a reactive system.
 Damage has been done; if we ignore it, it will happen again and perhaps far more seriously next time.
 In the body, damage leads to an inflammatory response.
-If adaptive immunity remembers the signature of all damaging events (provocation of inflammation) and ramps up the response to a similar incident on a re–encounter (anamestic/adaptive immune amplification and acceleration) we end up with what is akin to an anticipatory "danger" response.
+Individual self-cells have active mechanisms that sense damage and lead to the release of various alarm signals.
+If adaptive immunity remembers the signature of all damaging events (provocation of inflammation) and ramps up the response to a similar incident on a re–encounter (anamestic/adaptive immune amplification and acceleration) we end up with what is akin to an anticipatory "danger" or "alarm" response.
 The critical thing to realise is that, only once it has been triggered, does adaptive immunity become an anticipatory system to alert the body to a potential "danger".
 Danger "classification" is the consequence – not the precipitant – of adaptive immunity.
 Damage is the precipitant – however trivial that initiating event may be.
 In this way, the vertebrate lineage has anticipated modern industrial safety practice by many hundreds of millions of years.
 So, the metaphor for priming adaptive immunity should not be "danger"; it should be "damage" (and this includes uncontrolled self cell death).
 Once primed, adaptive immunity is transformed into what is – effectively – a "danger" or "hazard" alerting system; now it has become an "intelligent", anticipatory and proactive system.

 Polly Matzinger's "danger theory" is, almost universally, described as a "danger induced activation of adaptive immune cell aggression".
 However, most – including Polly – interpret it as a "damage" precipitated aggressive–immune–cell–activation theory.
 I think that this would be better described as a "debris classification theory of adaptive immune cell recruitment and activation".
 This encompasses both tolerant and aggressive outcomes.
 Cells from the phagocyte lineage are heavily involved in debris management.
 They, therfore, both command the initiation of the adaptive immune cell response and act as the effectors of the "memorised and amplified" tolerance or attack.